The Watchface style was based on a series of techniques that were developed by The Frankenstein

 abstraction away from the original idea, of which they still carried the germ.

 But the reward on the audience’s part for the ability to accept this ambiguity was the chance to be yet another collaborator in the process.
-As with a dance performance or an abstract painting, the result was open to interpretation and therefore actively engaged the audience’s intelligence.
+As with a modern dance performance or an abstract painting, the result was open to interpretation and therefore actively engaged the audience’s intelligence.